bblanchon/WpfBindingErrors/README.md

 Turn WPF binding errors into exceptions
 =

-This project demonstrate out you can easily convert WPF binding errors into exception.
+This project demonstrates how you can easily convert WPF binding errors into exception.

 ![Exception show in Visual Studio](Pictures/XamlParseException.png)

-Integrating this in your project is as easy as:
+You can use it in your project by adding a single line:

 ![Exception show in Visual Studio](Pictures/BindingExceptionThrowerAttach.png)